pdgilbert/LoRaGPS-rust/README.md

 Variables `HAL`  and `MCU` overlap.
 It should be possible to determine  `HAL`  based on `MCU`.
 The variable `HAL` is used in the code whereas some of the underlying HAL packages actually need the specific `MCU`.

+On systems with limited memory (eg bluepill) it will be necessary to specify `--release` for the binary to fit in flash.

 ```
               cargo run  environment variables                        openocd        test board and processor